confluentinc/kafka-streams-examples/src/main/java/io/confluent/examples/streams/microservices/README.md

 # Getting Started:
 To play with this ecosystem the simplest way is to run the tests and fiddle with the code.
 Each test boots a self-contained Kafka cluster so it's easy to play with different queries and configurations.

-# Running the examples:
+# Running the Examples:
 * Requires Java 1.8
 * mvn install -Dmaven.test.skip=true

-# Outstanding work
+# Outstanding Work
 - Currently bare bones testing only.
 Should add tests using KStreamTestDriver to demonstrate how to build tests quickly.
 - Test framework needs to implement multiple Kafka instances to ensure accuracy in partitioned mode.
 - The implementation of the Order Details Service using a producer and consumer probably isn't that useful.
 Lets port this to KStreams